bekzodrakhmatof/Tinder-Clone/Pods/JGProgressHUD/README.md

 Requirements
 ------------

-- Base SDK of iOS/tvOS 11.0 or higher.
+- Base SDK of iOS/tvOS/macCatalyst 13.0 or higher.
-- Deployment target of iOS 8.0, tvOS 9.0 or higher.
+- Deployment target of iOS 8.0, tvOS 9.0, macCatalyst 13.0, or higher.

 JGProgressHUD can also be used by projects written in Swift.
 See <a href="https://github.com/JonasGessner/JGProgressHUD#installation">Installation</a> for details.

 Documentation
 ----------------
 Detailed documentation can be found on <a href="http://jonasgessner.github.io/JGProgressHUD/">here</a>.<br/><br/>
 Each class and method is well documented, making it easy to quickly get a good overview.
-To start, see <a href="JGProgressHUD/JGProgressHUD/JGProgressHUD.h">JGProgressHUD.h</a>.
+To start, see <a href="JGProgressHUD/JGProgressHUD/include/JGProgressHUD.h">JGProgressHUD.h</a>.

 License
 ---------
 MIT License.<br/>
-© 2014-2018, Jonas Gessner.
+© 2014-2020, Jonas Gessner.

 Credits
 ----------
-Created and maintained by Jonas Gessner, © 2014-2018.<br/>
+Created and maintained by Jonas Gessner, © 2014-2020.<br/>